-- 5. Select the security settings as necessary to match your network settings. - 6.
+- 5. Select the security settings for your network. - 6.
 When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.

 Wireless Security Menu Settings

 Wireless Security Menu Settings

 Settings on the Security menu let you select the type of security and security settings that match the network you are connecting the projector to.